Mehhehhe/smart-iot-app/drafts/Data_Structure.md

 **approved** : _type bool_, contains true or false.
 This determines if created user is approved by admin or not.

-**userDevice** : _type Map_, contains device's name as key and its sensor data block as value.
+**userDevice** : _type Map<String, dynamic>_, contains device's name as key and its sensor data block as value.
 This can be a list if user had more than 1 device.

-**userSensor** : _type Map_, contains user's sensor data block.
+**userSensor** : _type Map<dynamic, dynamic>_, contains user's sensor data block.
 This can be a list if user had more than 1 sensor in this device.

-**actuator** : _type Map_, containes user's actuator data block.
+**actuator** : _type Map<dynamic, dynamic>_, containes user's actuator data block.
 This can be a list if user had more than 1 actuator to control the sensor.

 **encryption** : _type String_, contains type of encryption which used for encrypt sensitive data.